timiskhakov/timiskhakov.github.io/posts/haystacks-needles-and-hardware-intrinsics.md

   return true;
 }
 ```
 Essentially we just check every candidate's character against the needle one by one.
-One thing to note here — we don't pass the first and last indices of the needle to this method, we already know that they match.
-Instead, we are passing the second one and the second from the last characters.
+One detail to note here — we don't pass the first and the last indices of the candidate to this method as we already know that they match.
+Instead, we are passing the second and the second to last indices.

 Time to compare all the implementations we gathered throughout this post:
 ```